Learn how to understand and get the most out of people in the workplace, with a course that's ideal for those in management roles.

 So how do we energise a disparate group of people and get them pulling together – and keep them pulling together?
 The course will arm you to deal more effectively with the challenges you regularly face.
 It will provide you with different ways of looking at difficult situations and will give you a broader range of techniques to use when dealing with them.

 We will cover aspects of management theory and psychology, but our premise is that management is as much an art as it is a science.
-We cannot make you a great artist in nine weeks but we can set you on the path.
+We cannot make you a great artist in ten weeks but we can set you on the path.

 “Management is, above all, a practice where art, science, and craft meet”